What Is a Voiding Diary?

 Which Voiding Diary App Should You Use?

-Choose P Water App if you want the easiest way to track voiding frequency, you need hydration tracking alongside your bladder diary, you want Apple Watch logging, or you need a low-friction diary you’ll actually complete every day.
+Choose P if you want the easiest way to track voiding frequency and volume, you need hydration tracking alongside your bladder diary, you want Apple Watch logging and a dedicated Voiding Diary Mode, or you need a low-friction diary you’ll actually complete every day.
 P is ideal for OAB screening, UTI pattern tracking, and general bladder health awareness.

-Choose iUFlow if your doctor specifically needs voided volume data, you need a full ICS-standard diary with intake, output, and leakage tracking, you want Bristol stool chart integration, or you need PDF reports for your clinician.
+Choose iUFlow if you need a full ICS Level 3 diary with structured intake, output, leakage, and urgency fields, a Bluetooth uroflowmeter, Bristol stool chart integration, or PDF reports for your clinician.

 Choose Bladderly if you need volume measurement but don’t want to use a measuring cup.
 Bladderly’s AI listens to voiding sounds to estimate volume.
 It’s a novel approach, though the technology lacks independent peer-reviewed validation.